Axway/amplify-central/content/en/docs/manage_product_foundry/manage_product_plans.md

     * **Consumption Unit** - the default is **Transactions**.
 * Quota usage limit:
     * **Toggle** - activate a separate quota enforcement than the plan billing period.
-    * **Interval** - the quotas period enforcement on the Gateway: a choice between Daily, Weekly, Monthly or Annually
+    * **Interval** - the quota's period enforcement on the gateway: choose between Daily, Weekly, Monthly or Annually.
-    * **Limit** - the maximum API call allowed for the selected period.
+    * **Limit** - the maximum API calls allowed for the selected period.
 * Quota pricing model:
     * **Pricing Model** (only **Standard** is available).
     * **Limit** - enter a quantity (for example, 1000, 15) or check Unlimited to not specify any limitation.